nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:

 * `add mc/CS3243 n/Project 1 d/15-04-2021 t/10:00 w/10%` will add this deadline to the list
 * Priority tag of a task will be set to `LOW` by default if there are not inputs
+* Note that the order of inputs does not matter, for e.g. there is no difference between entering `add mc/CS3243 n/Project 1` and `add n/Project 1 mc/CS3243` .

 ### Clear Application : `clear`